eternussolutionsdotcom/gokarma/_docs/Reports/Donations Transactions.md

 ---
-title: Donations Transactions
+title: Reports-- Donations Transactions
-category: Reports
+category: Admin and User
 order: 2
 ---
  ## Create robust reports that track donations in the format that helps you most:  lists, reports, summaries, and more.